symfony/symfony-docs/guides/page_creation.rst

 The directory structure of a bundle is simple and flexible.
-By default, the bundle system follows a set of conventions that help to keep code consistent between all Symfony bundles.
+By default, the bundle system follows a set of conventions that help to keep code consistent between all Symfony2 bundles.
 Let's take a look at ``HelloBundle``, as it contains some of the most common elements of a bundle:

-* *Controller/* Contains the controllers of the bundle (e.g. ``HelloController.php``);
+* *Controller/* contains the controllers of the bundle (e.g. ``HelloController.php``);

-* *Resources/config/* Houses configuration, including routing configuration (e.g. ``routing.yml``);
+* *Resources/config/* houses configuration, including routing configuration (e.g. ``routing.yml``);

-* *Resources/views/* Templates organized by controller name (e.g. ``Hello/index.html.twig``);
+* *Resources/views/* templates organized by controller name (e.g. ``Hello/index.html.twig``);

-* *Resources/public/* Contains web assets (images, stylesheets, etc) and is copied or symbolically linked into the project ``web/`` directory;
+* *Resources/public/* contains web assets (images, stylesheets, etc) and is copied or symbolically linked into the project ``web/`` directory;

-* *Tests/* Holds all tests for the bundle.
+* *Tests/* holds all tests for the bundle.

 A bundle can be as small or large as the feature it implements.
 It contains only the files you need and nothing else.

-As you move through the book, you'll learn how to persist objects to a database, create and validate forms, internationalize your application, write tests and much more.
+As you move through the book, you'll learn how to persist objects to a database, create and validate forms, create translations for your application, write tests and much more.
 Each of these has their own place and role within the bundle.

 Application Configuration
 -------------------------